Microfluidics for healthcare and drug discovery

 Artificial membranes as in vitro models for drug transport in the human body

-It is hard to predict the in vivo behaviour of a drug candidate early in the development process, yet this causes too many drugs to fail in clinical trials.
-The Elvira Lab uses microfluidic platforms to design and build droplet-based systems to create lipid bilayers.
-The modularity of these systems allows each component to be customised to provide highly biomimetic environments.
+Predicting the in vivo behaviour of a drug candidate early in the development process is challenging, and this contributes to a high failure rate in clinical trials.
+The Elvira Lab addresses this by using microfluidic platforms to design and construct droplet-based systems for creating lipid bilayers.
+Thanks to their modularity, these systems can be tailored to generate highly biomimetic environments.

 Building artificial cells and tissues from the bottom up